Dr Andy Baker – Managing Director

 Ian joined Eden NE in 2018 and is a Senior Consultant.
 He is a Member of the Royal Society of Chemistry (MRSC).

-Ian’s background is in the field of materials chemistry and prior to joining Eden NE he worked at University College London characterising functional, thermochromic metal-oxide nanomaterials and thin films; in this role Ian gained a year of experience living and working in Japan with the Advanced Institute of Science and Technology in Ishikawa.
+Ian’s background is in the field of materials chemistry and prior to joining Eden NE he worked at University College London characterising functional, thermochromic metal-oxide nanomaterials and thin films.
+During his PhD, Ian gained a year of experience living and working in Japan with the Advanced Institute of Science and Technology in Ishikawa.

 Since joining Eden NE, Ian has worked on projects in areas such as radiological assessments, options assessments and requirements management.
 He has supported radiological assessments for both new-build and disposal facilities.
 He contributed to a feasibility study that considered whether the environmental protection aspects of a novel reactor design could meet UK regulatory requirements.
 Ian has also supported the external-stakeholder engagement for the options assessment for a decommissioning project that involved multiple external landowners, as well as other stakeholders including regulators and local authorities.
-Ian’s work has also focussed on understanding and managing the non-radiological hazards associated with radioactive waste, including asbestos and mercury wastes.
-He also supports the Low Level Waste Repository’s Environmental Safety Case (ESC) team, and has authored reports and memos for them.
-Recently, he supported the preparation of their Enhanced Periodic Review, which was submitted to the Environment Agency.
+Ian’s work has also involved understanding and managing the non-radiological hazards associated with radioactive waste, including asbestos and mercury wastes.
+He supports the Low Level Waste Repository’s Environmental Safety Case (ESC) team, and has authored reports and memoranda for them.
+For example, he contributed to their Enhanced Periodic Review, which was submitted to the Environment Agency in 2020.

 Ian also has significant experience in providing freelance technical editing services in chemistry and materials science, revising scientific manuscripts prior to peer-reviewed publication to ensure that they were clear, accurate and met all required language, technical and formatting standards.

-Hannah is a consultant at Eden NE having joined after graduating from the University of Edinburgh in 2017 with an undergraduate degree in Ecological and Environmental Sciences.
-She is currently working towards a Certificate of Professional Development in Radiation Protection through the University of Strathclyde.
+Hannah is a Senior Consultant at Eden NE having joined after graduating from the University of Edinburgh in 2017 with an undergraduate degree in Ecological and Environmental Sciences.
+She has also gained a Certificate of Professional Development in Radiation Protection through the University of Strathclyde.

 Rosie joined Eden NE in 2020 after completing a PhD in nuclear engineering at the University of Lancaster where her work focussed on investigating the responses of charge-coupled devices to alpha and beta radiation.
 She undertook her PhD as part of the Next Generation Nuclear Centre for Doctoral Training, which included post-graduate taught modules in nuclear power and decommissioning.

 Her initial work at Eden NE has enabled her to apply her knowledge of radiation detection technologies and their application by reviewing detection technologies and deployment methods for beach particles at Sellafield.
 Rosie’s understanding of waste management has also enabled her to contribute to a variety of projects.
-This has included supporting inventory assessments for a facility considering different designs and constraints using the 2019 UKRWI, and the production of a Best Available Techniques (BAT) study for a new facility, focussing on the management of solid, aqueous, and gaseous radioactive wastes.
-Rosie has applied her knowledge of exposure and dose calculations to help perform human intrusion assessments considering several different exposure scenarios and pathways, and calculations to determine site-specific clean-up values.
+This has included supporting inventory assessments for facilities considering different designs and constraints using the 2019 UKRWI, and the production of a Best Available Techniques (BAT) study for a new facility, focussing on the management of solid, aqueous, and gaseous radioactive wastes.
+Rosie has applied her knowledge of exposure and dose calculations to perform human intrusion assessments considering several different exposure scenarios and pathways, and calculations to determine site-specific clean-up values.
 She has also had input into updating Volume 3 of the Integrated Impact Assessment of the NDA strategy by checking data relating to health and employment statistics, environmental data, and site-specific data for all NDA sites.
-Rosie has recently been supporting LLW Repository’s Waste Inventory and Compliance team, producing a framework for training related to the Waste Acceptance Criteria and supporting the production of a waste characterisation standard.
+Rosie supports LLW Repository’s Waste Inventory and Compliance team, and in this role has produced a framework for training related to the Waste Acceptance Criteria and has reviewed documentation relating to opportunity wastes.

 We also work closely with a network of Associates to meet the needs of our clients and diversify our offering.